dsumme-ai/vehicles/README.md

 # Final Recommendations for the Dealership:
 * Select inventory that consumers value the most, such as low mileage and recent manufacturing year.
 Based on feature importance and correlation analysis, these factors heavily influence price.

-* Focus inventory on vehicles that have higher predicted prices (e.g., electric or hybrid cars from well-known manufacturers like Tesla).
+* Focus inventory on vehicles that have higher predicted prices (e.g.,  Pickups, Hybrid cars  and electric from well-known manufacturers like Tesla).

 * Be cautious about overpricing older vehicles or those with higher mileage, as they have a negative impact on resale value.